What Is People Analytics and How Do I Get Started?

 Yes, the terms people analytics and HR analytics refer to the same practice of gathering and transforming people data and HR data into actionable insights for to improve critical talent outcomes like improving manager effectiveness, measuring performance rewards, and improving employee turnover, as well as financial outcomes and overall business success.

 People analytics help HR, business, and people leaders make data-driven decisions to maximize employee potential, reduce bias, and improve business results.

 Looking for more information on getting started with people analytics?
 Read more:

-On the Outsmart blog, we write about workforce-related topics like what makes a good manager, how to reduce employee turnover, and employee burnout.
-We also report on trending topics like the Great Resignation and preparing for a recession, and advise on HR best practices like how to present headcount data to your CEO, metrics every CHRO should track, and connecting people data to business data.
+On the Outsmart blog, we write about workforce-related topics like what makes a good manager, how to reduce employee turnover, and reskilling employees.
+We also report on trending topics like artificial intelligence, using generative AI in HR, and how skills are rapidly evolving, and advise on HR best practices like how to create a strategic compensation strategy, how to manage HR data, and how to use reports vs. analytics.
 But if you really want to know the bread and butter of Visier, read our post about the benefits of people analytics.